cupy/cupy/docs/source/install_rocm.rst

 ------------------------

 It is recommended to use wheels whenever possible.
-However, there is currently no wheels for ROCm environment, so that you have to build it from source.
+However, there is currently no wheels for the ROCm environment, so you have to build it from source.

 When installing from source, C++ compiler such as ``g++`` is required.
 You need to install it before installing CuPy.